RobP910/ai-case-study/README.md

 ### [Palladyne AI](https://palladyneai.com/) formally known as [SARCOS](https://www.sarcos.com/) | Salt Lake City, UT

 When was the company incorporated?
-### While the newly named 'Palladyne AI' has only recently been introduced to the World, 'SARCOS' has been around in one form or another since 1983.[^2]
+### While the newly named 'Palladyne AI' has only recently been introduced to the World,[^1] 'SARCOS' has been around in one form or another since 1983.[^2]

 Who are the founders of the company?
 ### SARCOS was originally founded by the late [Stephen Jacobsen](https://en.wikipedia.org/wiki/Stephen_Jacobsen).
 Ben Wolfe became CEO sometime between 2015 and 2016[^2] where he has spearheaded the rebranding that involded the name change from 'SARCOS Technology and Robotics Corp.' to 'Palladyne AI Corp.'